Thinning to Mitigate Extreme-Weather Risks

 Finally, thinning can also reduce the risk of spreading crown fire.
 By removing trees from the canopy, thinning increases space between residual trees.
 This makes it more difficult for fire to spread between crowns.

 Severe ice storms in the South do not occur with great frequency, but when they do, they can cause incredible damage.
 Pine stands, and particularly recently thinned pine stands, are highly vulnerable in ice events.
-Because ice does most of its damage via its weight bending branches and boles beyond their breaking point, species that retain their leaves during the winter, such as pines, are at greater risk to ice damage because their evergreen needles provide a much larger surface area for ice to accumulate.
+Because ice does most of its damage by bending branches and boles beyond their breaking point, species that retain their leaves during the winter, such as pines, are at greater risk to ice damage because their evergreen needles provide a much larger surface area for ice to accumulate.
 Densely stocked stands are better able to provide crown support, which should help support branches under ice and reduce stress on the main bole.
 Residual trees in recently thinned stands typically have smaller branches and thinner boles, resulting in a lower-fiber breaking point compared to open-grown trees of the same age.
 Fortunately, however, this increased susceptibility diminishes quickly after thinning once tree branches and boles increase in size and neighboring crown support returns.

 It has been well documented that insect damage dramatically increases in managed stands.
 The best known examples of this in the South are southern pine beetle (Dendroctonus frontalis) and ips (Ips spp.).
 Both insects are attracted to the pheromones emitted by stressed pine trees, and both achieve greater success when attacking trees under stress.